-Chemical Identity Reporting threshold for other users Reporting threshold for manufacturing and processing Manganese 10000 lbs 25000 lbs. -
+or an increase (in interperantity) Reporting threshold for Reporting threshold for manufacturing and

+Chemical Identity other users processing

+Manganese 10000 lbs 25000 lbs.

 Clean Water Act Section 311 Hazardous Substances (40 CFR 117.3)

 None present or none present in regulated quantities.